yhmtmt/aws/README.md

    * PRC:

 17. uvcam
 This filter grabs images from USB camera compatible with UVC driver.
 Only for Linux.
+Logicool C270 is tested.
    * IN:
    * OUT: {imgr or imgc}
    * PAR: